soobinrho/latex-college-assignments-template/README.md

 What this means is that this template has the best of both worlds.

-All code cells on this template look exactly like `Jupyter Lab`'s code cells.
+Code cells on this template look exactly like `Jupyter Lab`'s code cells.
 Every other part of the document are exactly the same as `North American GeoGebra Journal`'s template.